Skip to content ↓

 Reception

-Below you will find the presentation from the Welcome to Reception evening.
+At the bottom of this page you will find the Power Point from the Welcome to Reception evening 2026-2027

 Welcome to Reception You will find important information specific to the Reception Year here.